bprofitt/devopstask/README.md

 ## Deployment

-Sine this is a local development setup, there are some initial steps that need to be done, such as exporting the neccesary keys and aws profile for terraform to work:
+Sine this is a local development setup, there are some initial steps that need to be done, such as exporting the neccesary keys and aws profile for terraform to work.

+**Note: all text in blocks are commands to be executed in a *nix shell**

     export AWS_PROFILE=<PLEASE CHANGE TO AWS PROFILE MENTIONED IN PREREQUISIES>